nightroman/FarNet/RightWords/README.md

 # RightWords

 RightWords is the FarNet module for Far Manager.
-It provides the spell-checker and thesaurus based on NHunspell.
-The core Hunspell is used in OpenOffice and it works with dictionaries published on OpenOffice.org.
+It provides the spell-checker based on `WeCantSpell.Hunspell`.
+Hunspell dictionaries are used by OpenOffice and may be found on OpenOffice.org.

 * [Installation](#installation)
 * [Options](#options)